-Hi Score Girl is an anime I watched on Netflix using a “borrowed” password of one of NEOtakus’ Teammates without their knowledge.
-But TBH this is how I binge-watched anime after anime pre-covid and during covid.
-It was during that time I came across Hi Score Girl which is Based on the popular Japanese manga series of the same name, HI SCORE GIRL.
+Hi Score Girl is an anime I watched on Netflix using a “borrowed” password.
+He is one of NEOtakus’ Teammates and I borrowed without his knowledge.
+But tbh, this is how I binge-watched anime after anime pre-covid and during covid.
+It was during that time I came across Hi Score Girl.
+An Anime based on the popular Japanese manga series of the same name, HI SCORE GIRL.

 It is an anime series about a young gamer named Haruo Yagushi who is bad at school and sports, but is quite good in arcade games.
-He meets his rival, friend, and love interest Akira Oono, a rich and intelligent classmate who’s from a rich family that runs and controls her life.
+He meets his rival, friend, and love interest, Akira Oono.
+She is a rich and intelligent classmate who’s from a rich family that runs and controls her life.
 Their relationship begins at the arcade where she (Akira) beats him (Haruo) at his favorite game, Street Fighter II .

 Now, Ahem…Using my analytical skill I have acquired as a psychologist, I see this anime as having two main plots that define the anime and it will be one or the other that will make viewers either love it or hate it.
 What would define the anime better, as a Rom-Com or as an Ode to classic arcade gaming?
 Well, the answer to that would be of a subjective nature to the audience.
 To me, it is an anime that showcases the evolution of games and it is a good tribute to the gaming scenario but that evolution also was accompanied with the coming of age rom-com of the protagonists in the series.